 - Earned Income Tax Credit (EITC) and additional child tax credit refunds warrant separate processing.
 You can use the IRS refund status tool to check your refund status.

-The vast majority of taxpayers e-file their tax returns and receive refunds through direct deposit.
+The vast majority of taxpayers e-file their tax returns and receive tax refunds through direct deposit.
 While you can still opt for receiving a paper check and filing a paper return, the IRS stresses that paper returns will add additional time to your return processing.

 You also have your refund amount issued in one of the following ways: